Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 Infernal flames wreath an ally you can see within range, bolstering its STR.
 The target’s melee attacks have advantage and deal an additional 1d6 Fire damage on a hit.
-At Higher Levels.
-The damage increases by 1d6 for each spell slot level above 2.
+**Using a Higher-Level Spell Slot.** The damage increases by 1d6 for each spell slot level above 2.
 - **Classes**: Bard, Warlock, Wizard
 *(Source: CS)*